arvigeus/AZ-204/Topics/API Management.md

 Groups control product visibility to developers.
 API Management has three unchangeable system groups:

 - **Administrators**: Manage service instances, APIs, operations, and products.
 Azure subscription admins are in this group.
-- **Developers**: Authenticated portal users building applications with your APIs.
-They have portal access and use API operations.
+- **Developers**: Authenticated portal users can build apps using your APIs.
+They access the Developer portal to use API operations and can be created by admins, invited, or self-registered.
+They belong to multiple groups and can subscribe to group-visible products.
 - **Guests**: Unauthenticated portal users with potential read-only access, such as viewing APIs but not calling them.

 Apart from system groups, admins can form custom groups or use external groups from related Azure Active Directory tenants.